best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * Ensure the spreadsheet itself and all worksheets within it, open in a sensible place by placing the cursor in cell A1 on each of the worksheets before you save.
 * Zoom should be set to 100% when you save your spreadsheet to ensure no enlargement or reduction is active.
 * Avoid zip files as these can be blocked by organisational policies

+### Document information
+Before saving your spreadsheet you should make sure you have provided clear and useful document information.

+The accessibility guidelines require the title field and information about document language to be complete ([success criterion 2.4.2 page titled](https://www.w3.org/TR/WCAG21/#page-titled) and [3.1.1 language of page](https://www.w3.org/TR/WCAG21/language-of-page)).
+It is usability best practice to also fill in the author and keyword fields.

+#### How to add document information
+Go to 'File', then 'Info' and fill in the following fields:
+* Title

+Type in the title of the spreadsheet (more information about titles can be found in the 'Titles of spreadsheets, worksheets and tables' section of this guidance).

+Do not use dashes or underscores here.

+* Author

+Generally this should be the organisation that published the document – avoid using names of individuals.

+* Keywords or Tags

+Put in a list of terms that someone might use to search for the document, separated by commas.
+This helps search engines find the document.
+It also helps with finding your document internally.

+### How to set the document language
+Go to 'File', then 'Options', then 'Language'.
+Make sure the document has the correct language(s) selected.

 ### Information to put on the webpage where the link to the spreadsheet lives
 Ensure the webpage that houses the link to your spreadsheet contains a clear description of your data and has clear signposts to supporting information.
 This will help users find, understand and use your data.